-The 1936 Olympic games were unique, because Americans were not just fighting for the gold — they were fighting to disprove hateful propaganda.
+The 1936 Olympic games were unique because Americans were not just fighting for the gold — they were fighting to disprove hateful propaganda.

-Many disagreed with the way Hitler treated non-Aryan people, but feared that getting involved would start a war.
+Many disagreed with the way Hitler treated non-Aryan people but feared that getting involved would start a war.
 For years, many nations turned a blind eye to Hitler's terror and oppression.

-The Olympic committee debated changing the location of the games, and even thought about canceling the games altogether.
+The Olympic committee debated changing the location of the games and even thought about canceling the games altogether.
 Not only was there a lot of tension in Germany created by the Nazis, but many feared having the Olympics in Germany would show support for Hitler.

 When Hitler began spreading this propaganda, the United States began discouraging their athletes from attending the games.
 Athletes of Jewish descent and from different racial backgrounds were told they should not attend, as a means of standing up against Nazi oppression.

 Jesse Owens was a famous African American runner.
 Many people tried to keep Owens from attending the Olympics, but Owens felt the best way to stand up to Hitler was to win, thereby disproving Hitler's theory about Aryan superiority.

 Not only did he earn four gold medals, but he also set new records, and was regarded as one of the fastest men in the world.

 Hitler was upset that an African American was so successful at the Olympics and refused to shake Owens' hand during the medal ceremony.

 Jesse Owen's Gold Medal Moment: and an Unlikely Friendship from Team USA:

-- Did this underdog story bring a tear to your eye?
+- Did this underdog story inspire you?